vantage-sh/docs.vantage.sh/docs/connecting_databricks.md

    </details>
 8. To add another SKU group discount, click **+ Add a Discount**.
 When you are finished, click **Save**.

-Once the discounts are saved, Cost Reports will be automatically refreshed.
-The refresh process may take up to several minutes.
+Once the discounts are saved, all existing cost data for the integration is re-processed.
+The status of each billing period is displayed on the integration page.
+Once the data is processed, any corresponding reports are automatically refreshed.
+The refresh process may take up to an hour until they are displayed on all reports.

 ## Databricks Reporting Dimensions